Testing code#

 Write tests to assure that bugs are fixed#

 Each time you find a bug in your code, you should write a new test to assert that the code works correctly.
-Once the bug is fixed, this new test should pass and give you confidence that the bug has been fixed.
+Once you resolve the issue, this new test should pass and give you confidence that the bug has been fixed.

 When you change or refactor your code in future, the new tests will continue to assure that bugs you have already fixed will not reappear.
 Doing this increases the coverage of your tests in a proportionate way.